Lucg/push-plugin-unity/README.md

 ### Location

-In our Unity Infobip Push Notification Plugin  we use our own location service that acquires your user's latest location and periodically sends it to the Infobip Push service in the background.
-By using this service, your location can be retrieved with all the location providers: GPS, NETWORK or PASSIVE provider and you can sent push notifications to users in specific locations.
+In our Infobip Push Notification Plugin for Unity we use our own location service that acquires your user's latest location and periodically sends it to the Infobip Push service in the background.
+By using this service, your location can be retrieved with all the location providers: GPS, NETWORK or PASSIVE provider, and you can send push notifications to users in specific locations.

 #### Enable/Disable Location

-To enable location service and track your user's location use the following method:
+To enable location service and track your user's location, use the following method:

 	InfobipPushLocation.EnableLocation();

-If you want to stop location service you shoud use method:
+If you want to stop location service, you shoud use method:

 	InfobipPushLocation.DisableLocation();

-To check if Infobip's Push location service is enabled use the following method:
+To check if Infobip's Push location service is enabled, use the following method:

 	InfobipPushLocation.IsLocationEnabled();

 By default, location updates are disabled.

-#### Enable/Disable Background Location (IOS only)
+#### Enable/Disable Background Location (iOS only)

-On IOS `InfobipPushLocation.EnableLocation()`method will start location updates only when the application is active.
+On iOS `InfobipPushLocation.EnableLocation()` method will start location updates only when the application is active.
 Background location updates are disabled by default.
-To enable background location updates also, use the following property:
+To enable background location updates use the following property setter:

 	InfobipPushLocation.BackgroundLocationUpdateModeEnabled = true;

 At any time you can disable and enable background location updates.
-To disable background location updates use the property:
+To disable background location updates use the same property's setter:

 	InfobipPushLocation.BackgroundLocationUpdateModeEnabled = false;

-To check the status of background location updates there is a method `InfobipPushLocation.BackgroundLocationUpdateModeEnabled` which returns `true` if the background location updates are enabled, otherwise it returns `false`.
+To check the status of background location updates, check the same property `InfobipPushLocation.BackgroundLocationUpdateModeEnabled` which will return `true` if the background location updates are enabled, otherwise it'll return `false`.

 Location updates, even if the application is active or in background, can be disabled with the method `InfobipPushLocation.DisableLocation()`.

 By default, location updates in background are disabled.

 #### Location Update Time Interval